 2018 Direct Mail Ideas

 Since direct mail has been around for a long time it is easy to continue to do things the way they have always been done.
 Just because it is easy does not mean it is right.
-When you change your direct mail to reflect current technology, events and formats you increase its power.
+When you change your direct mail ideas to reflect current technology, events and formats you increase its power.
 So how do you evaluate your current direct mail?